We may earn affiliate commissions for the recommended products. Learn more.

 6. Limited specialized monitoring.
 It does not offer to monitor medical data reports or utility alerts.

-Even with these limited drawbacks, Aura's comprehensive feature set and strong core identity protection capabilities make it a solid choice for most users seeking identity theft protection.
+That said, even with these limitations, I still found Aura’s identity protection and financial fraud monitoring to be some of the most thorough I’ve tested.
+Aura's comprehensive feature set and strong core identity protection capabilities make it a solid choice for most users looking for identity theft protection.

 Aura insurance and customer support